cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 This interesting variation of the Segment Tree can be solved in exactly the same way as the Segment Trees we derived for sum / minimum / maximum queries: it is enough to store the GCD / LCM of the corresponding node in each node of the tree.
-Combining two nodes can be done by performing computing the GCM / LCM of both nodes.
+Combining two nodes can be done by computing the GCM / LCM of both nodes.

 ### Counting the number of zeros, searching for the $k$-th zero